scoconno/scoconno.github.io/Teaching/Examined/Intro/Essay.md

 ### Format

 Submit your works by first clicking on the relevant assignment in Blackboard.
 Click on 'browse computer' and upload your document as a .doc, .rtf or .pdf file.
+Please use 'attach document'.
 Do not send it to me by e-mail or through Blackboard's messaging application.

 ### Grading
 Please find the rubric and explanation of it [here](/Teaching/Grading/).